-We used our knowledge of the Company and the Group, the industry and the general economic environment in which they operate to identify the inherent risks in their business model and analysed how those risks might affect the Company's and the Group's financial resources or ability to continue operations over the going concemperiod.
-The risks that were considered most likely to adversely affect the Company's and the Group's available financial resources over this period were:
+We used our knowledge of the Company and the Group, the industry and the general economic environment in which they operate to identify the inherent risks in their business model and analysed how those risks might affect the Company's and the Group's financial resources or ability to continue operations over the going concern period.
+The risk that was considered most likely to adversely affect the Company's and the Group's available financial resources over this period was the valuation of technical reserves given the estimation and judgement involved in setting these reserves.